CupertinoTree/Interceptor/README.md

 # Interceptor - Satellite Optical Tracker

-A Qt-based application for capturing and displaying live video from ASI cameras with OpenCV integration.
+A Qt-based application for predicting a satellite pass over a site, connecting to a Skywatcher Alt Az mount, tracking the satellite open-loop ; then use an ASI camera to track it closed-loop once in view.

 ## WARNINGS: